maarten-pennings/WebUSB-I2C/README.md

    The write was successful (result `[00]`) and the read shows `[1002]`, low endian for 0x0210, the part id of ENS210.
  * Finally, the `w44p` is a ping to device 0x44, which is not connected and thus fails (result `[02]`).
    See [Arduino](https://www.arduino.cc/en/Reference/WireEndTransmission) for the error codes for write.

+By the way, note the USB icon (the "fork") in the Chrome tab (just to the right of the X for closing the tab).
+It pops up at the moment a web page has established connection with a Web USB device.

 ## WebUSB-I2C web pages